StarRocks/starrocks/docs/en/sql-reference/sql-functions/array-functions/array_repeat.md

 ## Usage notes

 - When count is less than 1, an empty array is returned.
+- When the element parameter is NULL, the result is an array consisting of count NULLs.
-- When any argument is NULL, the result is NULL.
+- When the count parameter is NULL, the result is NULL.

 ## Examples

 Example 1: